 Students are selected by the PA Program Interview Committee based upon a combination of:

 Keiser University reserves the right to accept up to 5% of applicants to a graduate program who do not meet appropriate entrance test scores and/or GPA but who request admission based on other criteria.
 An appeal letter and accompanying documentation should be addressed to the Associate Vice Chancellor of Academic Affairs for Graduate Education; such requests will be reviewed by the Associate Vice Chancellor of Academic Affairs for Graduate Education, program leadership, and others as appropriate.
 If the appeal is approved, a waiver letter is placed in the applicant’s academic file by the Associate Vice Chancellor of Academic Affairs for Graduate Education or the appropriate designee.

 The Physician Assistant program does not grant advance placement.
+Each class will be an integral part of the academic experience and is necessary for success in this program.
 All students must successfully complete all courses required in our program.

 Mrs. Percy and Mr. Williams believed in me.
 They were more than instructors, they tried to get to know you as a person and tried to understand your goals so they could push you towards them.
 And Mrs. Crawford from student services helped me find a job before I even graduated.
 She was dedicated to my overall success.

 Going to Keiser University was one of the greatest experiences in my life.
 All of my deans, professors, and staff made me feel that I was a part of something very special, and I am.
 I would recommend for anyone to get their education at Keiser University.

 The two instructors that have impacted my life are Mr. Williams and Mrs. Percy.
 Both of them believed in my ability to become a great graphic designer, regardless of how I felt about my skills.
 I appreciate their motivation to get me to where I am today.